-Practical assignments as preparation and practicals.
-The practicals take place every Wednesday afternoon at the laboratories of the Faculty of Medicine, Health and Life Sciences (FMHL) in Randwijck.
+Practicals, assignments as preparation thereof, and presentations about these practicals.
+The practicals take place at the laboratories of the Faculty of Medicine, Health and Life Sciences (FMHL) in Randwyck.

 Assessment will be based on written assignments (in pairs of 2-3 students) prior to each practical, a presentation (in pairs of 2-3 students) to conclude the practical sessions, and a written exam in the final week.